spaghetti-guy/merge-audio-and-subs/README.md

 <br>

 ## 1-line FFmpeg command for single file conversions.
-If you don't want to download this script, you can just run this command in CMD or PowerShell.
+If you don't want to download this script, you can just run this command in CMD or PowerShell to convert a single file.
 If you set your working directory to the directory with your inputs, you do not need the full path to them (just their name is fine).
 ```
-.\PathToffmpeg.exe -loglevel quiet -loop 1 -framerate 6 -i PathToYourImage.png -i PathToYourAudio.wav -i PathToYourSubs.vtt -shortest -acodec copy -scodec copy -disposition:s:0 default SomeOutputName.mkv
+.\PathToffmpeg.exe -loglevel quiet -loop 1 -framerate 6 -i PathToYourImage.png -i PathToYourAudio.wav -i PathToYourSubs.vtt -to AudioDurationInSeconds -vcodec libx264 -preset ultrafast -crf 0 -tune stillimage -acodec copy -scodec copy -disposition:s:0 default SomeOutputFileName.mkv
 ```

 <br>

 # Troubleshooting
-If you receive an error saying something to the effect of "[the script] cannot be loaded because running scripts is disabled on this system", do the following
+If you receive an error saying something to the effect of "[the script] cannot be loaded because running scripts is disabled on this system" or "[the script] is not digitally signed", right-click the downloaded script and click "Unblock".
-1. Run PowerShell as administrator (this is just temporary, do not run the merge script as an admin)
-2. Type "`Set-ExecutionPolicy Bypass`"
-3. Type "`y`" to confirm
-4. Close PowerShell and open it again without running it as admin.

 To speed up encoding, use an image with a smaller file size.
 For example the "solidblack.png" in this repo.